datakind/new-america-housing-loss-public/README.md

     3. The `full_datasets` directory contains all eviction/foreclosure geocoded records
     4. The `mapping_data` directory contains a geopackage (.gpkg) file that can be examined using QGIS

+# Setup

+1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) by selecting the installer that fits your OS version.
+Once it is installed you may have to restart your terminal (closing your terminal and opening again)
+2. `conda env create -f environment.yml`
+4. `conda activate housing_loss_env`

 ## Structure

 * `cli/` - code to run the DataKind New America Housing Loss Analysis Tool